SKam23/SmileData/README.md

 # Citation
 If you use this dataset in your research, please consider citing the original CelebA dataset paper:

-Liu, Z., Luo, P., Wang, X., & Tang, X. (2015).
-Deep learning face attributes in the wild.
-In Proceedings of the IEEE international conference on computer vision (pp. 3730-3738).

 # Acknowledgements
 We would like to thank the authors of the CelebA dataset for making the data available to the public and allowing us to use it for our research.